Chadnaut/WaraWara-Plaza-XML-Generator/README.md

 Improperly formatted image content prevents the XML element from being recognised:

-  - For Mii pictures this means the Mii will simply not appear
+  - For Post pictures this means the Mii will simply not appear
   - For Topic icons this means the Plaza will **freeze**

 I had freezes occur many times during development.
-Using Tiramisu on a 5.5.5 E WiiU I simply hard-reboot into the homebrew launcher (hold X while powering on) and replaced the XML with the last good version.
+Using Tiramisu on a 5.5.5 E WiiU I simply hard-rebooted into the homebrew launcher (hold X while powering on) and replaced the XML with the last good version.

 I have experienced no freezes since I added the image library to the script.

 ## Credits

-Thanks to MikaDubbz & CaramelKat for making this possible
+Thanks to MikaDubbz & CaramelKat for making this possible.

 - [gbatemp](https://gbatemp.net/threads/i-permanently-gave-wara-wara-plaza-life-again-injected-it-full-of-my-personality-and-you-can-too.562257) - technique founder and guide
 - [WaraWaraPlazaBase64Encoder](https://github.com/CaramelKat/WaraWaraPlazaBase64Encoder) - image formatting